Lucius Banks: Playing career

-More recently, however, Banks has become a celebrated figure, seen as a pioneer in what has become a long history of black rugby league players.
+More recently, Banks has been described as a black rugby league player within the history of the sport.

 Later life

 Following his days in England, Banks served in World War I and saw active service in France.
 In 1919, he joined the Boston Police Department and worked as a police officer for 27 years.
 He was also a member of the Prince Hall Free & Accepted Masonic Lodge.
 He died in 1955 (when his age was listed as 68) and was survived by his wife, Maude, and son, Richard L. Banks.